SOCAR: Post-independence

 As the Republic of Azerbaijan gained independence, Azerineft State Concern was established on 3 December 1991.
 The State Oil Company of the Azerbaijan Republic (SOCAR) was created on 13 September 1992 by the merger of Azerbaijan's two state oil companies, Azerineft State Concern and Azerneftkimiya Production Association according to the decree of then president Abulfaz Elchibey.
 In 1994, the Onshore and Offshore Oil and Gas Production Association were established as part of the State Oil Company.
 In 2003, the Onshore and Offshore Oil and Gas Production Association were merged to form the Azneft Production Union.

 On July 21, 2022, Rovshan Najaf was appointed as the President of SOCAR as based on the decree issued by Ilham Aliyev, the President of the Republic of Azerbaijan.
 In December 2005, the former head of the Baku Oil Refinery and a member of the Azerbaijani parliament, Rovnag Abdullayev, was appointed President of SOCAR.
 He replaced Natig Aliyev, who was named Azerbaijan's Minister of Industry and Energy.
 On the 21st of July 2022, Rovshan Najaf was appointed President of the State Oil Company of the Republic of Azerbaijan, SOCAR.

 The Azerbaijan government adopted for a strategy in the 1990s to rev up oil exploration and deplete existing oil wells, with immediate economic gains.
 Victor Menaldo writes that recently independent Azerbaijan found "itself in a fragile and desperate situation after a war against Armenia, a huge banking crisis, and an economic collapse" and that "the government was left with no other option than to rev up oil exploration and hasten the depletion of extant wells, despite the fact that oil discoveries had peaked."

 Menaldo wrote in 2016, "the days in which the Azerbaijani state can offset its underlying weakness by drilling its way out of trouble are numbered...
 Whether Azerbaijan can now transition to a more diversified economy is an open question."
 Thomas de Waal wrote in 2018, "Azerbaijan’s economy showed classic symptoms of “Dutch Disease,” the condition whereby heavy reliance on the export of one product—usually oil or gas—weakens the rest of the economy."
 According to De Waal, the oil wealth had enriched political and economic elites in Azerbaijan, along with underspending of the oil riches on long-term development.

+In May 2026, it is announced that Krafton, a South Korean video game publisher and holding company became the third-largest shareholder in SOCAR, holding 13.44% in SOCAR.
+SOCAR and Krafton announced plans to establish Apex Mobility, an autonomous driving company valued at approximately 150 billion won, with the aim of gradually launching robotaxi and autonomous car-sharing services.